willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 on practical experience and widely accepted sound practices.
 For brevity, most guidelines contain little detailed explanation or justification.

-Each guideline in this document has one of three qualifiers:
+Each guideline is qualified by one of three auxiliary verbs:
 "must", "should", or "may".

 * A "must" item is an absolute requirement.
 * A "should" item is a strong recommendation.
 * A "may" item is a potentially beneficial stylistic suggestion.

-Whether and how to apply items having "should" or "may" qualifiers may depend on the particular code situation.
-They should be used in a manner that helps to enhance code readability and help reduce user and developer errors.
+Whether and how to apply items qualified with "should" or "may" often depends on the particular code situation.
+It is best to use them in a manner that enhances code readability and help to reduce user and developer errors.

 =========================================================
 1 General guidelines
 =========================================================

-1.1 When modifying an existing code file, the style conventions already being
+1.1 When modifying an existing code file, the style conventions already in
-    used in the file **must** be followed.
-While we don't want to stifle personal creativity, mixing style conventions is disruptive and may cause confusion for users and fellow developers.
+    use in the file **must** be followed.
+This guideline is not intended to stifle personal creativity - mixing style conventions is disruptive and may cause confusion for users and fellow developers.

+1.2 The contents of each file **must** be limited and well-defined so that
+    the file can be named so that it clearly indicates its contents.
+The goal is to prevent a file from becoming bloated with too many or diverse concepts.

 ========
 2 Names
 ========

-This section contains guidelines for naming files, types (i.e., classes, structs, etc.), functions, data members, variables, etc. The main goal is to use a distinct and consistent naming convention for each item so that the role of each entity in the code is obvious from the form of its name.
+This section contains guidelines for naming files, types. functions, class members, variables, etc. The main goal is to use a distinct and consistent naming convention for each item so that the role of each entity in the code is obvious from the form of its name.

 -----------
 2.1 General
 -----------

+2.1.1 Good Names are essential to sound software design.
+Each name associated to a software construct **must** be defined clearly and multiple names **must** not be used to refer to the same concept.

-2.1.1 Every name **must** be meaningful.
-That is, its meaning **must** be clear to other code developers and users, not just the author of the code in which the name is introduced.
+2.1.2 Every name **must** be meaningful.
+Its meaning **must** be clear to other code developers and users, not just the author of the name.

-      A substantial benefit of good name selection is that it can greatly reduce the amount of code documentation required for others to understand it.
+      A substantial benefit of good name selection is that it can greatly reduce the amount of developer debate to define a concepts.
+A good name also tends to reduce the amount of documentation required for others to understand it.
 For example, when the name of a function clearly indicates what it does and the meaning and purpose of each argument is clear from its name, then code comments may be unnecessary.
 Indeed, documenting